 Throughout my career as a sales rep (and later as a manager), I was always puzzled by whether a deal could close or not.
 Was there a way to constantly deliver on forecast?
 What could potentially increase my deal close rate?

-I wondered, was there a more effective way to qualify my deals?
+Was there a more effective way to qualify my deals?

 In my search for an answer, I came across a ton of whacked-out theories and complicated probability calculations.
 But in the end, most of my forecasts (and those of my reps) were still based on gut feelings and wishful thinking.